richygit/japanbyrichie/content/articles/my-second-article.md

-title = "Climbing the biggest mountain in Kansai" tagline = "And why I shouldn't do it again" marquee = "kongo-view.jpg"
+title = "Climbing the biggest mountain in Kansai" tagline = "And why I shouldn't do it again" marquee = "kongo-view.jpg" marqueeCaption = "View from the top of Kongo-san"

 +++